kshitizShri929/Bash-Scripting-Programming/Document.md

 #### For Loop – Second Method

-The second form of for loop is similar to the for loop in ‘C’ programming language, which has three expression (initialization, condition and updation).
+The second form of for loop is similar to the for loop in ‘C’ programming language, which has three expressions (initialization, condition and updation).

 ```bash
 for (( expr1; expr2; expr3 ))